cheikhshift/megalith/readme.md

 ### Features :
 - Track the uptime of any server.
-- Alert your server's maintainers on downtime.
+- Alert your server's maintainers on downtime (SMS or email).
 - Perfect for SLA reinforcements.

 ## Requirements (to build)